 The success rate of couples that not only successfully divorce utilizing mediation, but in addition, who abide by the terms of their divorce is impressive.
 Nearly 90% of couples successfully divorce, in a fraction of the time and at a fraction of the cost typically required in a conventional divorce.

-While we maintain an office centrally located in Houston, Texas, near downtown and the Texas Medical Center, we also utilize secure, multi-feed videoconferencing for face-to-face meetings, affording us the convenience to meet with clients across the state of Texas, safely.
+While we maintain an office centrally located in downtown Houston, Texas, we also utilize secure, multi-feed videoconferencing for face-to-face meetings, affording us the convenience to meet with clients across the state of Texas, safely and securely.
+We have appeared in courts across the state, from El Paso to Jefferson County, and everything in between.